amkatayama/Make-Change/README.md

 output: 4, sol=[5, 1, 1, 1]
 ```

 The output of the greedy algorithm, when processing the input above is a 4, however the optimal output in this case is 2, where `sol=[4, 4]`.
+This algorithm takes whatever the biggest coin value it can fit in the current target, regardless of whether it can have a better solution or not.
+This is the reason why for some cases, this doesn't give us the optimal solution. </br>

+The time complexity for this algorithm is O(n*k), where n is the target value, and k is the length of the coins_val array.
+In this case, k is always going to be a finite number, so this can be treated as a constant.
+In result, the time complexity becomes O(kn), where k is a coefficient on n, which reduces to O(n).
+Furthermore the space complexity is O(1), because we are not storing anything except for the 2 variables `score` and `i`.

+### Divide and Conquer Algorithm

+> Time Complexity: *O(n)* </br>
+> Space Complexity: *O(n)*

+### Dynamic Programming Algorithm

+> Time Complexity: *O(n)* </br>
+> Space Complexity: *O(n)*